risk-first/website/risks/Communication-Risk.md

 ## Channel Risk

 Shannon discusses that no channel is perfect:  there is always the **risk of noise** corrupting the signal.
-A key outcome from Shannon's paper is that there is a tradeoff:  within the capacity of the channel (the **Bandwidth**), you can either send lots of information with _higher_ risk that it is wrong, or less information with _lower_ risk of errors.
+A key outcome from Shannon's paper is that there is a tradeoff:  within the capacity of the channel (the **bandwidth**), you can either send lots of information with _higher_ risk that it is wrong, or less information with _lower_ risk of errors.

 ![Communication Channel Risk](../images/generated/risks/communication/communication_channel_risks.png)

 But channel risk goes wider than just this mathematical example:  messages might be delayed or delivered in the wrong order, or not be acknowledged when they do arrive.
 Sometimes, a channel is just an inappropriate way of communicating.
 When you work in a different time-zone to someone else on your team, there is _automatic_ [Channel Risk](Communication-Risk.md#channel-risk), because instantaneous communication is only available for a few hours a day.

 When channels are **poor-quality**, less communication occurs.
 People will try to communicate just the most important information.
 But, it's often impossible to know a-priori what constitutes "important".
-This is why [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) recommends the practice of [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming) and siting all the developers together: although you don't know whether useful communication will happen, you are mitigating [Channel Risk](Communication-Risk.md#channel-risk) by ensuring high-quality communication channels are in place.
+This is why [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) recommends the practices of [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming) and grouping all the developers together: although you don't know whether useful communication will happen, you are mitigating [Channel Risk](Communication-Risk.md#channel-risk) by ensuring high-quality communication channels are in place.

-At other times, channels are crowded, and can contain so much information that we can't hope to receive all the messages.
-In these cases, we don't even observe the whole channel, just parts of it.
+At other times channels are crowded and can contain so much information that we can't hope to receive all the messages.
+In these cases we don't even observe the whole channel, just parts of it.

 #### Marketing Communications

 When we are talking about a product or a brand, mitigating [Channel Risk](Communication-Risk.md#channel-risk) is the domain of [Marketing Communications](https://en.wikipedia.org/wiki/Marketing_communications).  <!-- tweet-end --> How do you ensure that the information about your (useful) project makes it to the right people?
 How do you address the right channels?

 This works both ways.
-Let's looks at some of the **Channel Risks** from the point of view of a hypothetical software tool, **D**, which would really useful in my software:
+Let's looks at some of the **Channel Risks** from the point of view of a hypothetical software tool, **D**, which my team would find really useful:

  - The concept that there is such a thing as **D** which solves my problem isn't something I'd even considered.
  - I'd like to use something like **D**, but how do I find it?